basarat/mobx-typescript-react/01 init/README.md

 Since mobx is written in TypeScript there is no additional setup or type definitions required.

 ***Jump back to code***
 * `mobx` provides decorators `observable` to mark a property as observable and `action` to carry out mutations in a transactional manner.
-* `mobx-react` provides a decorater `observer` that can warp a react component to make it reactive to observable changes.
+* `mobx-react` provides a decorator `observer` that can warp a react component to make it reactive to observable changes.

 ```js
 import { observable, action } from 'mobx';
 import { observer } from 'mobx-react';
 ```
-These three simple decorators are pretty much all you need to build highly scalable and easy to understand applications.
+These three simple decorators are pretty much all you need to be highly productive with mobx.

-* We can isolate the state managment into a simple `HelloData` class.
+* Using mobx we isolate the state management for the Hello component into a simple `HelloData` class.
 * It contains a simple `clickedCount` observable property.
-* And an `increment` action that increments this clicked count property.
+* And an `increment` action that increments this clicked count property using easy to understand and maintain JavaScript.

 ```js
 class HelloData {